-Reducing the Effects of Camera and Subject Movement (Anti Shake)
+Reducing the Effects of Subject Movement (Anti Shake)

-[ldots] (REC) ightharpoonup [MENU] ightharpoonup REC Tab ightharpoonup Anti Shake
+[\bigcirc] (REC) \rightarrow [MENU] \rightarrow REC Tab \rightarrow Anti Shake

-You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement or camera movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.
+You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.

-Auto Minimizes the effects of hand and subject movement.
-Off Turns off Anti Shake settings
+Auto Minimizes the effects of subject movement.
+Off Turns off Anti Shake.

 - ISO sensitivity, aperture, and shutter speed do not appear on the monitor screen when you half-press the shutter button while "Auto" is selected.
-These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - If the flash fires, the Anti Shake icon will remain on the display, even though Anti Shake does not function during flash photography. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe
+These values will appear briefly, however, in the preview image that is displayed immediately after you shoot a snapshot. - If the flash fires, the Anti Shake icon will remain on the display, even though Anti Shake does not function during flash photography. - Shooting with Anti Shake can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of subject movement when movement is severe.